Fibrations by Lagrangian tori for maximal Calabi-Yau degenerations and beyond: Preliminaries on the essential skeleton

 does not depend on $\Theta$.
 We say that a component $D_{i}$ of $D$ is \emph{essential} if $i\in \cS$; a face $\Delta_{I}$ of the dual complex $\Delta_{D}$ is \emph{essential} if $I\subseteq \cS$.
 The \emph{essential skeleton} $\Delta_{\cS}\subseteq \Delta_{D}$ is the union of all essential faces.

-In \cite[\sec 4.7]{MN_weight-functions}, the essential skeleton $\Delta_{\cS}$ (or rather its homeomorphic image in the Berkovich space) is called the \emph{Kontsevich--Soibelman skeleton} $\Sk(X^{\circ},\Omega)$, where
+In \cite[\textsection 4.7]{MN_weight-functions}, the essential skeleton $\Delta_{\cS}$ (or rather its homeomorphic image in the Berkovich space) is called the \emph{Kontsevich--Soibelman skeleton} $\Sk(X^{\circ},\Omega)$, where

 is a chosen section of the vertical canonical bundle.
-As explained in \sec 4.7.3 loc.\ cit, the quotient $\frac{\nu_i}{m_i}$ equals $\textnormal{wt}_{\Omega}(x)+1$, where $x$ is the divisorial valuation of $\C(X^{\circ})$ corresponding to $D_i$, and $\textnormal{wt}_{\Omega}$ is the \emph{weight function} introduced in \sec 4.3.5 loc.\ cit.
-The essential skeleton is defined in 4.10 loc.\ cit.\ as $\Sk(X^{\circ})\de \bigcup_{\Omega} \Sk(X^{\circ},\Omega)$, so since $K_{X}$ is Calabi--Yau, this definition agrees with $\Sk(X^{\circ},\Omega)$, see \sec 4.10.2 loc.\ cit.
+As explained in \textsection 4.7.3 loc.\ cit, the quotient $\frac{\nu_i}{m_i}$ equals $\textnormal{wt}_{\Omega}(x)+1$, where $x$ is the divisorial valuation of $\C(X^{\circ})$ corresponding to $D_i$, and $\textnormal{wt}_{\Omega}$ is the \emph{weight function} introduced in \textsection 4.3.5 loc.\ cit.
+The essential skeleton is defined in 4.10 loc.\ cit.\ as $\Sk(X^{\circ})\de \bigcup_{\Omega} \Sk(X^{\circ},\Omega)$, so since $K_{X}$ is Calabi--Yau, this definition agrees with $\Sk(X^{\circ},\Omega)$, see \textsection 4.10.2 loc.\ cit.
 Hence up to a homeomorphism, our essential skeleton $\Delta_{\cS}$ agrees with the one in loc.\ cit.

-Theorem 4.7.5 and Corollary 3.2.4 loc.\ cit.\ show that the homeomorphism type of the essential skeleton $\Delta_{\cS}$, as well as its piecewise affine structure inherited from $\Delta_{D}$ (see \sec 3.2 loc.\ cit), do not depend on the snc model $X$.
+Theorem 4.7.5 and Corollary 3.2.4 loc.\ cit.\ show that the homeomorphism type of $\Delta_{\cS}$, and its piecewise affine structure inherited from $\Delta_{D}$ (see \textsection 3.2 loc.\ cit), do not depend on the snc model $X$.
 By \cite[Theorem 4.1.10]{NX_skeleton}, the Calabi--Yau degeneration $f^{\circ}$ is maximal if and only if $\dim \Delta_{\cS}=n$.
-In this case, Theorem 4.2.4(3) loc.\ cit.\ asserts that $\Delta_{\cS}$ is a closed pseudomanifold.

 We remark that by \cite[Proposition 4.3.4]{MN_weight-functions} the property of being essential depends only on the corresponding valuation of $\C(X^{\circ})$, and not on a particular snc model.
-More precisely, if a valuation of $\C(X^{\circ})$ corresponds to a component $E$ (resp.\ $E'$) of a special fiber of some snc model $f$ (resp.\ $f'$), then $E$ is essential if and only if $E'$ is.
+More precisely, if a valuation of $\C(X^{\circ})$ corresponds to a component $E$ (resp.\ $E'$) of the central fiber of some snc model $f$ (resp.\ $f'$), then $E$ is essential if and only if $E'$ is.